Independence-class littoral combat ship: Design

 The Independence-class design began life at Austal as a platform for a high-speed cruise ship.
 The principal requirements of that project were speed, stability and passenger comfort, and Austal's team determined that the trimaran hull form offered significant passenger comfort and stability advantages over both a catamaran and a monohull.
 The high-speed cruise ship project evolved into Austal's commercial high-speed trimaran ferry HSC Benchijigua Express.

 The ships are 127.4 m long, with a beam of 31.6 m, and a draft of 13 ft.
 Their displacement is rated at 2,377 tons light, 3,228 tons full, and 851 tons deadweight.
 The standard ship's company is 40, although this can increase depending on the ship's role with mission-specific personnel.
 The habitability area with bunks is located under the bridge.
 The helm is controlled by joysticks instead of traditional steering wheels.

-Although the trimaran hull increases the total surface area, it is still able to reach sustainable speeds of about 50 kn, with a range of 10000 nmi.
-Austal claims that the design will use a third less fuel than the competing Freedom class, but the Congressional Budget Office found that fuel would account for 18 percent or less of the total lifetime cost of Freedom.
+The trimaran hull increases the total surface area but still allows for Independence-class to be able to reach sustainable speeds of about 50 kn, with a range of 10000 nmi.
+Austal claims that the design will use a third less fuel than the competing Freedom class.
+Nontheless, the Congressional Budget Office found that fuel would account for 18 percent or less of the total lifetime cost of Freedom.
 The lack of bridge wings on the Independence class had been noted as the top problem in the entire LCS program to the extent that these will need to be retrofitted onto existing ships.
 The lightweight aluminum construction of the Independence-class ships makes them more vulnerable to damage than the Freedom-class ships.

 The first ships of both LCS classes were delivered before the designs were mature so that improvements could be built into future ships.
 The Navy is improving the Independence class with bridge wings for safety and replacing the 5.1 m Rigid Hull Inflatable Boat (RHIB) with a 7 m boat.
 An improved cathodic protection system will enhance corrosion protection.
 Like the Freedom class, the Independence vessels will be getting axial flow water jets which pushes water parallel to the shaft of the impeller to improve efficiency and reduce maintenance; they will also be upgraded to handle the horsepower provided by the gas turbine propulsion system.
 A winch control system will modulate the motion of the anchor to reduce the reliance on manual hand brakes.
 The mission bay side door will be redesigned for reliability and the platform lift elevator reconfigured to better handle weapons and ordnance.